wpb911/refactor/README.md

 # Refactor project of the Horiseon site

-This is an SEO-refactor project to make the site more accessible and therfore be ranked higher and more accurately by search engines and web crawlers.
+This is an SEO-refactor project to make the site more accessible and therefore be ranked higher and more accurately by search engines and web crawlers.

 ## Enhancements